 Anzac Day: The New Zealand story was published by New Holland Publishers in 2013.
 The book was a finalist in the Non-Fiction category of the 2014 New Zealand Post Book Awards for Children and Young Adults and the 2014 Lianza Children's Book Awards, and was also listed as a 2014 Storylines Notable Non-fiction Book.

 Lighthouse family (Scholastic, 2013) tells the story of Frances and her family, living on a lighthouse during the time of the threatened Japanese invasion in World War Two.
-It was listed as a 2014 Storylines Notable Junior Fiction Book, and like Harbour Bridge (Scholastic, 2014), it is part of the My New Zealand story series.
-Harbour Bridge was also listed as a Storylines Notable Book in 2015.
+It was listed as a 2014 Storylines Notable Junior Fiction Book, and like Harbour bridge (Scholastic, 2014), it is part of the My New Zealand story series.

 Best mates, a picture book illustrated by Bob Kerr, was published by New Holland Publishers in 2014.
 Barbara Murison reviewed the book, commenting that 'Philippa Werry and Bob Kerr have collaborated here to bring a graphic picture together in simple-but-telling words and stunning illustrations of the Gallipoli Campaign, of friendship, and of the Australian, New Zealand and Turkish soldiers who were involved.'